bartificer/programming-by-stealth/docs/pbs38.md

 #### Quick Quiz

 1. Why is the following snippet invalid HTML?

     ```XHTML
     <p>This paragraph contains <strong>some text that is bold <em>and some that is bold and italic</strong>, and some that is just italic</em>.</p>
     ```

     Answer

     The HTML elements are not nested within one another – the `em` element is both inside and outside the `strong` element, which is not permitted by the HTML 5 spec.

     The HTML elements are not nested within one another – the `em` element is both inside and outside the `strong` element, which is not permitted by the HTML 5 spec.

 2. Consider the following HTML snippet:

     ```XHTML
     <p>Please visit <a href="http://bartb.ie/" target="_blank" title="Bart's Site">my home page</a>, thanks!</p>
     ```

     1. Which element is the block-level element?
 And which the inline element?

         Answer

         The `p` element is the block-level element, and the `a` element the inline one.

         The `p` element is the block-level element, and the `a` element the inline one.

     2. What’s the content of the `a` element?

         Answer

         `my home page`

         `my home page`

     3. What’s the value of the `a` element’s `title` attribute?

         Answer

         `Bart's Site`

         `Bart's Site`

 ## CSS

-By default HTML is rendered very plainly with only very basic formatting.
+By default, HTML is rendered very plainly with only very basic formatting.
 To give an HTML document some character and a look, we need to use CSS.
 Like with HTML, there have been a number of versions of the CSS language released, we’ve been using the latest, CSS 3.

 Every element in an HTML document has many _style properties_ associated with it, e.g. `font-size`, `color`, `font-family`, `border`, and many many many more.
 CSS allows us to specify values for these properties using _declarations_.
-We group these declarations into _declaration blocks_, and apply them selectively to the elements that make up a document using _selectors_.
+We group these declarations into _declaration blocks_ and apply them selectively to the elements that make up a document using _selectors_.

 Consider the example below: